 Next Evolution: SemiHemi™ Breeding Program

 Ultimately our goal is to leverage advancements of the North American herd while using advanced breeding tools such as EPDs to continue the efforts of Don Julio Barreda in creating a line of 20/20 alpacas that have 20 lb fleeces of sub-20 micron.
 Barreda avoided using outside herdsires, that he called "refresadores" (refreshers), because he couldn't validate the quality of genetics in these unknown lines.
 However, through the use of EPDs we now have a solution to his dilemma.
 Accoyo avoided using outside herdsires because Don Julio didn't know the "fathers lineage".
 With the American alpaca DNA-based registry and EPD system, we now know every herdsire's lineage quite well.
-Guided by EPDs, our goal will be to lock-in traits similar to line breeding, but without tight line breeding.
-This will allow us to maintain genetic variability and increase the odds of greater genetic improvement.
+Guided by EPDs, our goal will be to lock-in traits and create consistency in offspring.
+We will maintain genetic variability, which increases the odds of greater genetic improvement.
 While developing these fleece traits, we believe, as did Don Julio, that it's also important to maintain larger alpacas with density of bone and excellent conformation to develop the greatest fleece weights.
 In an article written by Mike Safley, he mentions that "at Accoyo, each alpaca is first bred for size.
 Next, the alpaca are selected for their fleece density.
 Bigger animals with more fleece per square inch produce more fleece per shearing."

 The art of breeding can't be reduced to a formula, but we have guidelines to help navigate breeding decisions.